Blue Light Treatments in Orlando

 There is very little downtime.
 But, patients must avoid exposure of the photosensitized lesions on the face or scalp to sunlight or any other forms of bright light for at least 48 hours (including indoor house-hold lights).
 Sunscreens will not protect against photosensitivity reactions cause by the visible light.
 Moisturizers may be applied as needed.

-If you are interested in Phytodynamic Therapy (PDT) with Levulan® Kerastick for the treatment of your AKs, call Orlando's Associates in Dermatology at 800-827-SKIN (7546) to schedule a consultation with a healthcare providers.
+If you are interested in Phytodynamic Therapy (PDT) with Levulan® Kerastick for the treatment of your AKs, call Orlando dermatology practice at 800-827-SKIN (7546) to schedule a consultation with a healthcare providers.

 DISCLAIMER: The information provided by this site is intended solely for educational purposes.
 This information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you have a medical condition, please contact your physician immediately.